nnhubbard/matrix-upload/README.md

  - Create a Standard Page asset
  - Create an Asset Builder
- - Configure asset builder to create images and set the create location to where ever you want the images uploaded.
+ - Configure asset builder to create your file type and set the create location to where ever you want the files uploaded.
 (This can also be dynamic)
  - Make the Asset Builder Live and give it Public Read permissions.
 (You can use the logged in body copy to prevent the public from using the asset builder)
  - Add `<div id="created">%created_asset_url%</div>` to the Created bodycopy of the Asset Builder.
+(If you are uploading images)

 Standard Page
 ---